abisxir/alasgar/README.md

 ...
 ```
 If you [execute](https://abisxir.github.io/alasgar/step10/build) the program, you will notice that the color is changing.
-Now we will add a plane to our scene and we will enable shadow for direct and spot point light.
-Please consider it is mandatory to enable shadow casting flag in the cube's material:

 Screen size
 ===========